Remi-Gau/matlab_clean_code_workshop/doc/index.md

 # Clean code workshop: MATLAB

-This workshop aims to show some good coding practices to use with MATLAB or Octave.
+This workshop aims to show some good coding practices to use with MATLAB.

+Even though the examples rely on MATLAB code, this contains a lot of very generic rules that are language independent and that that will work equally well, whether you are coding in MATLAB, Octave, Python...

+!!!
+Next workshop

+    The next workshop will be:
+    - on the 9th and 10th of February 2021
+    - at the University of Marburg (DSA Sprachatlas, Pilgrimstein, Marburg)

 !!! warning